Eydie Gormé: Career

-In 1963, she reached the Top Ten in the U.S. with "Blame It on the Bossa Nova".
+In 1963, she reached the top 10 in the U.S. with "Blame It on the Bossa Nova".
 The song earned her a Grammy Award nomination for Best Female Vocal Performance and was certified gold after selling one million copies.
-The album Blame It on the Bossa Nova entered the Top 40 with four more hit singles during the same year.
-Two were recorded as the duo Steve & Eydie.
-She recorded the Spanish albums Amor and More Amor with the Trio Los Panchos.
-Then she turned to show tunes.
-"If He Walked Into My Life" was an Easy Listening hit in 1966 and earned her a Grammy Award for Best Female Pop Vocal Performance.
+The album Blame It on the Bossa Nova entered the top 40 with four more hit singles during the same year.
+Two were recorded as the duo Steve and Eydie.
+She recorded the Spanish albums Amor and More Amor with the Trio Los Panchos, then she turned to show tunes.
+"If He Walked into My Life" was an easy-listening hit in 1966 and earned her a Grammy Award for Best Female Pop Vocal Performance.

 Steve and Eydie moved on to Broadway, starring in the musical Golden Rainbow based on the play A Hole in the Head.
-"How Could I Be So Wrong" by Gormé, which was performed in the musical, was a hit on the Easy Listening chart.
+"How Could I Be So Wrong" by Gormé, which was performed in the musical, was a hit on the easy-listening chart.
 The musical had a successful one-year run.
-Steve and Eydie signed to RCA Victor and released a pair of albums while Gormé had another hit with the title track and album Tonight I'll Say a Prayer in 1970.
+Steve and Eydie signed to RCA Victor and released two albums, while Gormé had another hit with the title track and album Tonight I'll Say a Prayer in 1970.
 Their last hit on the pop chart was the song "We Can Make It Together" with the Osmonds in 1973.

 Gormé was successful in the Latin music market and internationally through albums she recorded in Spanish with the Trio Los Panchos.
 Her first recording with Los Panchos came about after the popular group with members from Mexico and Puerto Rico, composed of Alfredo Gil, Chucho Navarro, and Johnny Albino, saw her perform at Manhattan's Club Copacabana late in 1963.
 Gormé had achieved international fame from the song "Blame it on the Bossa Nova", which sold 250,000 copies in Spanish in addition to sales in English.
-Los Panchos were the top bolero singers in Latin America, so when they suggested a recording Columbia agreed.
+Los Panchos were the top bolero singers in Latin America, so when they suggested a recording, Columbia agreed.